mdasfari/DiamondHunter/README.md

 ### Controls

 - Movement: Use the arrow keys or W, A, S, D to move the character.
-- Interact: Press ‘E’ to interact with objects and characters.
 - Jump: Press ‘Space’ to jump.
+(Double-Jump: Press Twice)
-- Attack: Click the left mouse button to attack with the equipped weapon.
+- Attack: Press 'Control' button to attack with the weapon.
-- Inventory: Press ‘I’ to open the inventory.
+- To reveal story (aka. lore on the wall), mouse-over with cursor.

 ## Game World